Create a

 Industrial/Organizational Psychologists define skills as the “observable and measurable abilities a person possesses, reflecting their capacity to perform tasks effectively in a workplace setting.”
 They further break those down into two primary types: technical competencies (functional expertise) and soft skills (interpersonal and behavioral), two major categories required for successful job performance.

-The takeaway is that skills are observable and measurable extensions of an individual’s knowledge, are often based upon preexisting or naturally occurring strengths, and can be acquired and refined.
+The takeaway is that skills are observable, measurable extensions of an individual’s knowledge, are often based on preexisting or naturally occurring strengths, and can be acquired and refined.

-Identifying and assessing employee skills generates an understanding of an individual’s knowledge, abilities, and proficiency related to the skills needed to successfully perform all tasks required to perform a specific job or function.
+Identifying and assessing employee skills provides an understanding of an individual’s knowledge, abilities, and proficiency in the skills needed to successfully perform all tasks required to perform a specific job or function.
 Employee skills assessment methods include tests, simulations, interview explanations, or demonstrations (actual or virtual) to assess an individual’s competence.

 The foundational elements of an employee skills assessment strategy and ecosystem

 Organizations should establish the necessary building blocks for employee skills assessment before embarking on a comprehensive skills-based talent or HR process.
-While pre-built skills databases and employee skill identification technologies are available on the market, defining the skills and their component elements and creating a standardized structure for objectively understanding the proficiency level are essential.
+While pre-built skills databases and employee skill identification technologies are available on the market, defining the skills and their components, and creating a standardized structure for objectively assessing proficiency levels are essential.

-The goal of objectivity that skills-based approaches promise relies upon an alignment and agreement by job experts (leaders, line managers, compensation, and HR professionals) regarding observable and measurable standards.
-The challenge lies in having definitions of skills that every observer can reliably agree upon for fairness and consistency in evaluating candidates and employees across the organization, its various functions, locations, business units, and departments.
+The goal of objectivity that skills-based approaches promise relies on alignment and agreement among job experts (leaders, line managers, compensation, and HR professionals) regarding observable, measurable standards.
+The challenge lies in defining skills that every observer can reliably agree on for fairness and consistency in evaluating candidates and employees across the organization, its various functions, locations, business units, and departments.
 As such, four foundational elements should be considered and included in any skill assessment process.

 1. Clearly stated criteria to assess the presence of skills

 The first question to be answered is, "How do I know if an employee possesses the skill?"
-This calls for having each skill defined in a measurable and observable manner by articulating its core knowledge and actions or behaviors, and understanding that an individual is capable and has experience or demonstrations of professional or industry-standard approaches to job tasks.
+This calls for defining each skill in a measurable, observable manner by articulating its core knowledge and actions or behaviors, and understanding that an individual is capable and has experience with or demonstrations of professional or industry-standard approaches to job tasks.
 This can also involve performing or completing the minimum required steps, techniques, or processes, or making decisions using appropriate tools, methods, and considerations.

 2. Defined standards for differing levels of expertise to assess skills proficiency

 This calls for defining what is expected at each level of expertise, including the breadth and depth of skills.
-Questions such as how much independence an individual can be allowed when performing, how advanced the issue or challenge is that they can be assigned to handle, and to what extent they can guide others.
-Evaluating this allows for an understanding of the extent to which an employee properly applies standard or leading practices and processes consistently and effectively across circumstances, and effectively alters approaches based upon the unique needs of the situation.
+Questions such as how much independence an individual can be allowed when performing, how advanced the issue or challenge they can be assigned to handle is, and to what extent they can guide others.
+Evaluating this allows an understanding of the extent to which an employee consistently and effectively applies standard or leading practices and processes across circumstances, and effectively alters approaches based on the unique needs of the situation.

 3. Assessed for job-relatedness